Skip to main content

 • Correct dimensions for post type

-• Text readable on mobile
+• Text readable on mobile (24pt minimum)

 • Brand colors included

-• Alt text added
+• Alt text added for accessibility

 • File under 8MB

-• Tested on different devices
+• Tested on mobile device

 • Clear call-to-action